Pink flos

 The petals of the rose hip bush also belong to the Rosae flos

-HMPC monograph: Traditional use: mild inflammation of the mouth and throat, mild inflammation of the skin
+HMPC monograph: Traditional-use: mild inflammation of the mouth and throat, mild skin inflammation

 see also under Rosae pseudo-fructus cum fructibus